Leon E. Dessez

 Leon Emil Dessez (April 12, 1858 – December 25, 1918) was an American architect in Washington, D.C.
 He designed public buildings in the District of Columbia, and residences there and in Maryland, and Virginia, including some of the first in Chevy Chase, Maryland, where he was the community's first resident.
 His D.C. work includes the 1893 conversion of the Shepherd Centennial Building into the Raleigh Hotel and the Normal School for Colored Girls (1913), designed with Snowden Ashford.

 Early life

 Dessez was born in Washington, D.C., on April 12, 1858.
-Bessie Semmes Dessez, mother of Captain J.H.S.
-Dessez and Elizabeth S. Dessez.
+He was the son of Jean Baptiste and Maria Wilhelmina (Gebhardt) Dessez, French immigrants.
+It was a large family of five sons and three daughters.
+His father was a civic engineer and worked as a military engineer to build fortifications for the Battle of Richmond.

+He married Elizabeth "Bessie" Semmes in 1885 and had two children.

 Career

 Dessez began his career employed under Colonel Thomas Lincoln Casey on plans for the Washington Monument and spent three years as an architectural and engineering draftsman in the Navy Yard at Washington.
 He and Lindley Johnson of Philadelphia designed the first four houses in Chevy Chase, Maryland, and Dessez became its first resident.

 Dessez was elected to the American Institute of Architects as a fellow in 1896.
 The following year, he helped charter AIA's Washington, D.C., chapter.
 He served on a committee for the restoration of the Octagon House, now the AIA headquarters.
 He also worked pro bono to develop Washington's building codes and investigated school building construction and design.

 He died in Washington on December 25, 1918.

 The National Register of Historic Places includes several buildings he designed, including: Lucinda Cady House, 7064 Eastern Ave., NW.
 Washington, D.C.; Engine House No. 10, 1341 Maryland Ave., NE.
 Washington, D.C.; Miner Normal School, 2565 Georgia Ave., NW.
 Washington, D.C.; and Truck Company F, 1336-1338 Park Rd.
 NW Washington, D.C.